concrete-utopia/utopia/readme.md

 # For contributors only: Installing Utopia on your machine

-(Please note: you shouldn't install Utopia on your machine in order to use it as a local dev environment: it's slower - sometimes very significantly so - and may still need connection to our servers.
-Also, you won't be able to edit projects in the file system on your machine if you install it locally.)
+Please note: to use Utopia, visit [utopia.app](https://utopia.app/).
+Installing it locally is for feature development of Utopia itself: it's slower - sometimes very significantly so.
+It still needs connection to our servers.
+And you won't be able to edit projects in the file system on your machine if you install it locally.

 To contribute to Utopia, you'll need to clone the repo, install the prerequisites, and then run the editor for the first time.